kisalthennakoon/Housing-Price-Prediction/README.md

 - joblib

 ## Usage
-1. Open the Jupyter Notebook in Weather Prediction file.
+1. Open the Jupyter Notebook in Weather Prediction folder.
 2. Install all the requirements mentioned in under the requarements title
 3. Run all cells to load the model and predict prices.